iknsa/django-angular-docker/README.rst

 *****
-Example Django + Angular + Docker application
+Example of Django + Angular + Docker application
 *****

 Using Python Django REST framework Angular, do an application allowing to: